IrfanBaqui/apijam/Labs/Core/Lab 7 Traffic Management - Rate Limit APIs/README.md

 # Pre-requisites

-You must have completed Labs 1 - 4 in order to run this lab.
+You must have completed previous Labs in order to run this lab.

 # Instructions